SeafoodStudios/WebDB/README.md

   </tr>
 </table>

+> [!IMPORTANT]
+> Recently, there has been a Python bot that has been sending repetitive traffic towards our "/create/" path using AWS.
+It has been blocked, and if this continues, we will take further action, which may include contacting AWS and/or adding more request limiting.

 WebDB is a free storage method with a simple REST API and a completely open-source frontend AND backend!
 It is suitable for small developer projects so that you don't need to build your own server.
 It also serves as a temporary, working placeholder if you still want to build your own backend.

 Its features are: